Budibase/website/content/blog/inside-it/enterprise-software-development.md

 No other platform on the market offers the same level of functionality, flexibility, and customization as Budibase.

-### 50+ free app templates

-We’re so confident in what Budibase can do, that we don’t just want to talk about it - we want to show you.
-That’s why we’ve created more than 50 [app templates](https://budibase.com/templates/), for a huge variety of use cases.

-Better still, they’re all completely customizable, deployable, and free.

 To get started building custom tools the smart way, sign up to Budibase today for free.